First, we are Industrializing deep space.

 Infrastructure precedes everything.
 Before the first lunar mine can operate, before a human crew can be sustained at the south pole, before space resources can be returned to the Earth at commercial scale, the operating environment must first exist.
 Power.
 Data.
 Communications.
 Navigation.
 Logistics.

-Extraterrestrial backs platforms who are developing and financing this foundational layer.
+Extraterrestrial Space backs platforms that are developing this foundational layer.
 First for the Moon, then Mars, the Asteroid Belt, then on to the broader solar system.
 We build it as open infrastructure, governed by transparent standards and accessible to every operator in the deep space economy.
 Our model is based on the modern multi-modal port: open access, commercial terms, scaled to demand.

 The most recent 1kW space reactor built and tested in New Mexico for DOE and NASA by Space Nuclear Power Corporation (Spacenukes)